sajjadGG/book-python/book/podstawy/loops.rst

     Value is: e
     Value is: c
     Value is: k
+    Value is: 2.8
-    Value is: 2
+    Value is: 1
     Value is: .
-    Value is: 8
-    Value is: 1
+    Value is
     Value is: José
     Value is: Jiménez